jottinger/grappaexample/src/docs/article.md

 *without* a grammar that would be faster - maybe <code>HashSet&lt;String&gt;.contains(input.trim())</code> - but we're about to step into territory that would end up being a lot less maintainable as our grammar grows.

+> I ran the tests one hundred times each and the same pattern showed up: every now and then you'd see a test that ran slower.
+My initial guess is that this is related to garbage collection or some other housekeeping chore on the JVM's part, but I haven't verified it.)